Sorø Academy: Golden Age venue

 The main wing burnt down in a fire in 1813 but was rebuilt from 1822 to 1827 to the design of Peder Malling.
 In 1825, before the rebuilding had been completed, the Sorø Academy reopened once again.
 Over the next decades it became a central venue of the Danish Golden Age with Bernhard Severin Ingemann as a central figure.
-Both N. F. S. Grundtvig, Hans Christian Andersen and Bertel Thorvaldsen visited the Academy during this period.
+Both N. F. S. Grundtvig, Hans Christian Andersen and Bertel Thorvaldsen visited the academy during this period.

 Buildings

 Main wing and gardens

 The current main wing is designed by Peder Malling in a Neoclassical style which relies more on Greek than Roman architecture for its inspiration.
-It interior has decorative works by Georg Hilker.
+Its interior has decorative works by Georg Hilker.

-The Academy is surrounded by an English-style park known as the Academy Garden.
+The academy is surrounded by an English-style park known as the Academy Garden.
 Located in the park is the Vænget building which contains Adam Wilhelm Hauch's Physical Cabinet, one of the largest collections of scientific instruments in Europe.